Beetronix/openproject/docs/installation/manual/README.md

 #####YAMAN
 #bundler exec rake db:seed
-#autoprefixer was upgraded to v9.1.2
+#autoprefixer was upgraded to v9.1.2 , (frontend/package.json), then npm i
 ```

 **NOTE:** When not specified differently, the default data loaded via db:seed will have an english localization.
 You can choose to seed in a different language by specifying the language via the `LOCALE` environment variable on the call to `db:seed`.
 E.g.